aquaproj/user-list/docs/HEADER.md

 # list-aqua-users

-List GitHub public repositories that use aqua
+List GitHub public repositories that use [aqua](https://aquaproj.github.io/).
+The list is updated hourly.

 [How is the list generated?](#how-is-the-list-generated) | [MIT LICENSE](https://github.com/aquaproj/list-aqua-users/blob/main/LICENSE)